java1cprog/CodeSandwich.github.io/rust_memory_safety_revolution/index.md

 ```

 ### Lifetimes
-Lifetime is a span of time during program execution, when particular piece of data is valid to be used.
+Lifetime is a span of time during program execution, when a particular piece of data is valid to be used.
 It's a critical property when dealing with heap allocated memory pointers, which are not owning.
-They are safe to use as long as the owning pointer doesn't release.
+They are safe to use as long as the owning pointer doesn't release memory.
 After that it's an error to use them, so their lifetimes are over.
 It's also worth noting, that any structure containing pointer with given lifetime should be considered having lifetime no longer than pointer's.
 This is not an easy discipline to execute, but it prevents the third heap memory problem: use after free.
 This complements ownership's guarantees making program fully memory safe without garbage collector overhead.

 ```
 main {